Aria Las Vegas

 The casino is just off the lobby and it stretches off in a 150,000 square-foot semi-circle making it the second largest gaming space in Las Vegas (behind only the MGM Grand).
 If you can ignore the slot machines and table games for a minute, you can really start to appreciate the design details here.
 It’s dark – darker than just about any other casino on The Strip – but there are shafts of natural light that peek in here and there and provide interesting offsets to the heavy use of wood, metal, stone, glass, and fabric around the room.
 It’s as if the whole thing is one big art installation, with sinewy colored glass structures, fabric covered walls, and copper and wood clad support columns everywhere you look.
 It is, without a doubt, the most visually dramatic casino in town.

 But of course you didn’t really come here for the scenery; you came to gamble and there is plenty of that.
-Thousands of slot video poker machines offer all of the latest high-tech bells and whistles, including an electronic concierge service of sorts that can give you information about all of the property’s offerings without ever having to leave your seat.
-Many of them are also server based, which means the themes can be changed out by the casino or by you.
+Thousands of slot video poker machines offer all of the latest high-tech bells and whistles and many of them are also server based, which means the themes can be changed out by the casino or by you.
 They have machines of all denominations and both video and reel versions of the slots.

 Dozens of table games include all of your favorites and there is also a large, well-equipped sports book, a poker room, and two high-limit lounges (one for slots and one for tables).